detfis/detfis.github.io/_posts/2017-03-13-generate-project-in-hanami-with-postgresql.md

 layout: dsp_post
 title: Generate project in Hanami with PostgreSQL
 categories: dajsiepoznac2017 hanami shyshka
-description: Generate Hanami project with PostgreSQL
+description: In this post we will generate Hanami project with PostgreSQL as a database.
 ---

 # Generate project in Hanami with PostgreSQL